-You might want to sit down and take this seriously
+You might want to sit down and take this brief climate change article seriously

 Heavy rainfalls have greatly contributed to the risk of water-related infections.
 As the temperature increases, more devastating storms are expected to come.
 According to Dr. Monta Sarfaty, director of the program on climate and health at George Mason University’s Center for Climate Change Communication, “when increased rainfall leads to flooding, there can be a mixing of storm water and sewage that leads to bacterial contamination in the water.”
 The water contamination can also cause food-borne diseases.
 “Heavy downpours and flooding can spread fecal bacteria and viruses into fields where food is growing,” according to a report from the Medical Society Consortium on Climate and Health.

 Another study published last year says that pollutants present in the air called “particulate matter” can worsen asthma, affect lung function, and even increase the chances of having a stroke if constantly inhaled.
 Furthermore, the continuous increase in carbon dioxide will cause plants to produce pollens more than ever, which will likely affect people with pollen allergies.
 If it triggers allergic reactions, the pollens could possibly affect their sinus and respiratory tract.

 Experts also point out that humans will be more prone to vector-borne diseases as the world continues to get warmer.
 Global warming has made mosquitoes, ticks, and other organisms proliferate rapidly and spread to different areas with increasing temperature.
 This indicates that humans could be more susceptible to viral infections such as malaria, zika, yellow fever, or tick-borne encephalitis in the years to come.

 Mental health issues